Arogyaa Bharat

 • Digital thermometer

-• BP monitor (especially helpful for my dad)
+• Blood pressure monitor (especially for elders)

 • Antifungal cream

-• Paracetamol and electrolyte packets
+• Paracetamol and electrolyte sachets

-• Waterproof pouches for meds
+• Waterproof pouches for medicines

 • Extra socks and clean towels